SIU SOM PA PROGRAM

 Q. What about Grade Point Average (GPA)?

-MSPA - We utilize the CASPA overall undergraduate and Science GPAs as well as a prerequisite course GPA (determined by SIU standards) in determining eligibility.
-You must have an earned “overall” or a cumulative GPA of 3.2 (A=4.0) or higher; your Science GPA must also be at least 3.2 (A=4.0).
-The GPA for prerequisite and science courses must be at least a 3.2 on a 4.0 scale.
+MSPA - We utilize the CASPA Overall and Science GPAs as well as a Program prerequisite course GPA (determined by SIU standards) in determining eligibility.
+You must have an earned Overall GPA of 3.2 (A=4.0) or higher; your Science GPA must also be at least 3.2 (A=4.0).
+The GPA for Prerequisite and Science courses must be at least a 3.2 on a 4.0 scale.
 You will also have to comply with the SIU Graduate School GPA requirement if any graduate courses have been taken.

 MCP – Must have an earned Bachelor’s in PA Studies.